MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 ### Interact with your data

 You can use the legend to interact with the data in your tile.
-You can change what data you view by selecting the specific element in the legend.
-Use <kbd>Ctrl</kbd>+<kbd>shift</kbd> to select more than one element.
-Selected elements show in black text.
-The **Search** button allows you to search for a specific data element in your tile.
+You can change what data you view by selecting the specific item in the legend.
+Use <kbd>Ctrl</kbd> to add or remove items from the selection, hold <kbd>shift</kbd> to select a range.
+Items not selected are greyed out.
+The **Search** button allows you to search and filter items.
 Use the **Invert** button to invert your selection.
-Use the up and down arrows to scroll between the individual elements.
+Use the up and down arrows to scroll between the individual items.

 :::image type="content" source="media/adx-dashboards/interactive-legend.png" alt-text="Screenshot showing the buttons to use the legend to interact with your data.":::